Emotion Recognition in Signers: Datasets

 \section{Datasets}

 We use three sign language datasets: eJSL, EmoSign, and BOBSL.
 We use eJSL and EmoSign for evaluation and BOBSL for both evaluation and neural model training.
-Although all three datasets are in different sign languages, as our focus is para-linguistic (or even non-linguistic), we assume the impact of the differences is marginal.
+Although all three datasets are in different sign languages, as our focus is para-linguistic (or even non-linguistic) and we are at a very early stage of research, we assume the impact of the differences is marginal.\footnote{We recognize that this is a strong assumption, and interlingual and intercultural differences will naturally have an impact, but we believe these will only emerge as issues once more research has progressed and recognition performance has improved. \textit{When and how cultural variations limit this assumption} is an important research question for future work.}